Swordfish90/cheap-upscaling-triangulation/README.md

 In order to achieve this, we need to **CUT some corners**...
 Literally!

-## Algorithm

 ### The Intuition

-The first [Pixel-Art scaling algorithms](https://en.wikipedia.org/wiki/Pixel-art_scaling_algorithms) were cutting corners of input pixels when the two neighbors had the same colors.
+The first [Pixel-Art scaling algorithms](https://en.wikipedia.org/wiki/Pixel-art_scaling_algorithms) were cutting corners of input pixels when the two diagonal neighbors had the same color.
 This smoothed out 45° and 135° straight lines increasing the perceived resolution.
 Can we extend the idea in continuous space and make it fast?

 The first implementation of CUT was actually doing this, but it started to show its limits with newer consoles.
-The solution needed to be more generic.
+The solution needed to be more general.

+## Algorithm

 ### Triangulation

 Triangulation is often used when upscaling images.
 In CUT, for each output pixel, we sample the 2x2 neighborhood and, compute the luminance of these four input pixels.

-When the difference in luminosity on one diagonal is much smaller compared to the other, we cut the pixel on that diagonal, creating two triangles.
+When the difference in luminance on one diagonal is much smaller compared to the other, we cut the pixel on that diagonal, creating two triangles.

 |Input Image|Triangulated Pixels|Chosen Triangulation|
 |---|---|---|